otherjoel/tabloid/README.md

 [2]: https://beautifulracket.com
 [4]: https://github.com/thesephist/tabloid/blob/master/README.md

+## Use

+This package is not currently available on the package server.
+To be able to run `#lang tabloid` programs in your Racket installation, clone this repo and run `raco pkg install` from within the project’s main folder.

 ## Under the hood

 The code is pretty well commented, so crack open `main.rkt` to start a guided tour.